 ProtonVPN features a decent FAQ section on the official website, so you will be able to find answers to pretty much all the usual questions right there.
 You can always submit a support ticket or bug report in case you encounter a problem not covered in the FAQs.
 Sending an email is also an option, but the support staff admits that you will receive your answers much quicker if you submit a support ticket.
 Unfortunately, there is no live chat at the moment.

 At the end of this ProtonVPN review, here’s a quick overview of the features that wowed us and the aspects of the service that could use some improvement.

-- No logs
+- No activity logs

-- Perfect Forward Secrecy
+- Perfect forward secrecy

 - Built-in Tor support

-- P2P support
+- P2P allowed

 - DNS leak protection

 - Fully functional free version without any ads

 - 7-day free trial